-where the enclosing brackets [] indicate an optional argument.
+where the enclosing brackets [ ] indicate an optional argument.

-DELTAX represents the horizontal component of beam displacement in raster units and DELTAY represents the vertical component.
-A raster unit is the distance between two adjacent points along the X or Y axes, and differs in size with different picture tubes.
-The integer variable INT indicates whether the line is to be intensified (INT=1, the line will be visible; INT=Ø the line will not be visible).
-The variable PNAME represents the first location of this subpicture display file and is the name by which the subpicture is referred to in later manipulation.
+DELTAX represents the horizontal component of beam displacement in raster units and DELTAY represents the vertical components.
+A raster unit is the distance between two adjacent points along the X or Y axis, and differs in size with different picture tubes.
+The integer variable INT indicates whether the line is to be intensified (INT=1, the line will be visible; INT=0 the line will not be visible).
+The variable PNAME represents the first location of this subpicture file.
+If this optional argument is not provided, the display code is appended to the array whose PNAME was last provided in any call to a subpicture routine.
 For example, if a subpicture is to start in the dimensioned array ILEMNT, the form is:

-CALL LINE (DELTAX, DELTAY, INT, ILEMNT (1))
+CALL LINE (DELTAX, DELTAY, INT, ILEMNT(1))